elastos/Elastos.Wiki/docs/7.start/welcome.md

 ## Contact us

-If you have any questions, or simply would want to chat with us, please do through one of our official channels.
+If you have any questions, or simply would want to chat with us, please do so through one of our official channels.
 <br/>

 <div class="container">